GregoryKogan/hangman-helper/README.md

 You can try this out here: https://gregorykogan.github.io/Hangman-Helper-RU/

 It currently supports only Russian language.
-I would love to add English, but I need large enough frequency dictionary for that.
-If you find any, please send me a pull request with it, or contact me in some way.